Arnold Lobel: Writing and illustrating

 His professional career began during the 1960s, writing and illustrating "conventional" easy readers and fables.
-His style could be described as minimalist and frequently had animals as the subject matter.
+His style has been described as minimalist and frequently had animals as the subject matter.
 Lobel used animals as characters because he felt it helped with the suspension of disbelief.
 Joseph Stanton, writing in The Journal of American Culture, argues that Lobel's style was "timid" before Lobel started writing easy readers.
-His second book, A Holiday for Mister Muster, and perhaps others were inspired by the Prospect Park Zoo in Brooklyn, across from which the Lobels lived.
+His second book, A Holiday for Mister Muster, and perhaps others, were inspired by the Prospect Park Zoo in Brooklyn, across from which the Lobels lived.
 Cartoons his children watched were also an inspiration, as were popular television shows like Bewitched and The Carol Burnett Show.

 Lobel's writing and illustrations went through several phases in his career.
 His early works had a broad humor often in verse, a style that he would return to at other points in his career.
 In 1977 interview for The Lion and the Unicorn, Lobel explained that he wrote these books by imagining what children would want to read.
 However, as he continued to write, he realized the books he was writing didn't have the "weight" to them he wished and that he was going to have to tap into himself in order to create better writing.
 Following that epiphany, he began taking inspiration from his own experiences and emotions, and acknowledged that he was writing "... adult stories, slightly disguised as children's stories."
 In the 1970s Lobel's illustrations shifted from primary colors to a broader spectrum of pastel colors.
 The solitary individual, whether played seriously or for comic relief, was common in Lobel's work, as were two people who were complementary.
 Lobel's illustrations served to visualize the rhythm and emotions of the text in a way that could be "cinematic."